Cong to constitute 'Empowered Action Group-2024', to hold 'Chintan Shivir' in Udaipur | Politics

 - India

-The Congress on Monday announced that an ''Empowered Action Group-2024'' will be constituted to address the political challenges ahead and a 'Chintan Shivir' will be organised in Rajasthan's Udaipur from May 13-15 to deliberate on organisational restructuring and other issues to strengthen the party.
+The Congress on Monday announced that an empowered group will be constituted to address the political challenges ahead, days after deliberating on the presentation by poll strategist Prashant Kishor over the party's plan for the 2024 elections.

+Congress President Sonia Gandhi also decided to convene a 'Chintan Shivir', a brainstorming session from May 13-15 in Udaipur, where party leaders from across the country would discuss internal issues confronting it and come up with solutions to help strengthen the organisation and make it fit to take on the BJP in the next round of polls, party chief spokesperson Randeep Surjewala told reporters.

-Asked if there was any decision on poll strategist Prashant Kishor's induction into the party, Congress chief spokesperson Randeep Surjewala did not give a direct reply, saying the Empowered Action Group-2024 will be formed and it will be known who all will be part of it.
-Speaking to reporters outside Congress chief Sonia Gandhi's 10 Janpath residence here, Surjewala said the party president received a report from the eight-member group constituted by her on April 21.
+Asked if there was any decision on Kishor's induction into the party, Surjewala did not give a direct reply, and merely said, ''Whenever the group is constituted, you will know who is part of it.

-About 400 Congressmen and women from every state will participate, he said.
+The decisions were taken at a meeting of senior party leaders to chalk the Congress strategy for the next general and assembly elections, including the plan presented by Kishor.

-Surjewala said the focus of the deliberations at the 'Chintan Shivir' will be on the current political and economic situation and the challenges they pose to our society.
+The focus of the deliberations will be on the current political and economic situation and the challenges they pose to our society and the nation, he said.

+Surjewala said the 'Chintan Shivir' will also deliberate on the broad strategy of the Indian National Congress for the 2024 Lok Sabha elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)